October 13–20, 2025

 October 12–19, 2026

 This tour focuses on two fascinating and beautiful parts of the Campania region that are too often overshadowed by the powerhouse attractions around the Bay of Naples.
-Irpinia, the inland northern part of the region, whose main town is Avellino is known for its Longobard heritage and superb wines, such as Fiano di Avellino and Greco di Tufo.
+Irpinia, the inland northern part of the region and whose main town is Avellino, is known for its Longobard heritage and superb wines, such as Fiano di Avellino and Greco di Tufo.
 The coastal part of the region south of the Sorrento peninsula is the Cilento, whose beautiful landscape is recognized with a UNESCO designation and protected parkland.
 We’ll visit Paestum, Capua, and Velia, where Greeks, Etruscans, and Romans met indigenous Italic peoples.